library(igraph)

 - Exogenous effects: related to external actor attributes.

-This section focuses on a few commonly used endogenous effect; those based solely on the structure of the network (without using external covariates).
-Many other effects can be modeled, depending on the theoretical focus and complexity of the network under study.
+This section focuses on a set of commonly used endogenous effects, that is, effects based solely on the structure of the network (without using external covariates).
+Many other effects can be specified, depending on the theoretical focus and complexity of the network under study.

 1. Outdegree Effect